 Our practice specializes in breast augmentation for women from Ann Arbor, Jackson, and throughout Michigan.
 We make customized alterations in the surgical plan for each patient.
 For some women, this may mean choosing a different implant shape or a different implant size because they have a narrow chest.
 For others, this may mean combining a minimal-incision breast lift with their breast augmentation surgery.
 Every patient has a unique anatomy, so each breast augmentation surgery should be unique as well.

 Ready to get started?
-Contact Dr. Malhotra today to learn more about breast augmentation at one of his Michigan offices.
+Contact us today to learn more about breast augmentation at one of our Michigan offices.
 Request a consultation online, or call our Jackson office at (517) 789-9800 or our Ann Arbor office at (734) 913-5100 to schedule your appointment.